quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part86_AlphaGo.md

 ---

 #### Policy Vector and MCTS Search Probabilities
-Background context: The policy vector \( p \) represents the move probabilities output by the neural network.
+Background context: The policy vector $p$ represents the move probabilities output by the neural network.
 These are compared to the search probabilities from MCTS to adjust the network's parameters.

-:p How do the policy vector \( p \) and search probabilities relate in AlphaGo Zero?
+:p How do the policy vector $p$ and search probabilities relate in AlphaGo Zero?
 ??x
-The policy vector \( p \) guides the Monte Carlo Tree Search (MCTS) exploration, with moves being selected based on these probabilities.
+The policy vector $p$ guides the Monte Carlo Tree Search (MCTS) exploration, with moves being selected based on these probabilities.
 The neural network's policy vector is updated to better match the MCTS-generated search probabilities, ensuring that the model learns from the most promising actions.

 ```pseudocode
 function updatePolicy(network, monteCarloProbabilities):